lebinary/competitive-programming/leetcode/1438/problem.md

 ## 1438.
 Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit

-Given an array of integers nums and an integer limit, return the size of the longest non-empty subarray such that the absolute difference between any two elements of this subarray is less than or equal to limit.
+Given an array of integers `nums` and an integer `limit`, return the size of the longest non-empty subarray such that the absolute difference between any two elements of this subarray is less than or equal to limit.

 **Example 1:**
 Input: nums = [8,2,4,7], limit = 4